lukewangm/personal/_posts/2023-12-28-vim-testing.markdown

 # I wrote this page mouse free!

-I am currently practicing how to use VIM.
+I am currently practicing how to use VIM (An texteditor).
 However, I am still trying to get used to it.
 When I make typing errors, I dont utilize what VIM has to offer because I just press backspace a ton of times.
 I hope that I can fully utilize it, but for now